-- Explore the rich history of Anatolia with archaeologist Dr Sophy Downes. - Based in the Sultanahmet area of Istanbul study the city's Byzantine legacies including Hagia Sophia and the Church of St. Saviour in Chora (Kariye Museum) with fine mosaics and frescoes. - Visit the Sultan Ahmet Camii (Blue Mosque) particularly noted for its use of tiles as a sacred decorative element and masterpieces by the great architect Sinan: the imposing Süleymaniye complex and the beautiful small Rüstem Pasha Camii. - Explore the Topkapi Palace, the Sultan's Residence, housing a vast Ottoman treasure of jewels, textiles and ceramics. - View the wonderful display of carpets at the Museum of Turkish and Islamic Art. - Cruise the Bosphorus for unforgettable views of the Byzantine and Ottoman city and of grand 19th century palaces. - Discover the rich heritage of Bursa, first capital of the Ottoman Empire, including the Green Mosque, Green Mausoleum of Sultan Mehmet I and the Koza Han (Old Silk Market caravanserai); nearby visit the oldest Ottoman village of Cumali Kizik founded in the 13th century. - Visit the site of ancient Troy, evoking Homer's epic poem, and the new Troy Museum ,which includes 24 gold pieces known as the treasures of Helen of Troy. - Spend a morning on the Gallipoli Peninsula visiting ANZAC Cove and Lone Pine. - Journey through the ancient landscapes of the Aegean Coast with her blue sea, rugged hills and traditional villages. - Visit some of the world's best Graeco-Roman sites, including Pergamum, Miletus, Didyma, Aphrodisias, Hierapolis at Pamukkale, the magical site of Priene and Ephesus with her Temple of Artemis one of the seven wonders of the ancient world. - Stay in the great shrine city of Konya, capital of the Seljuks of Rum and site of the shrine of Islam's most famous mystic, Jalad ad-Din Rumi, who founded the mystical order of the Whirling Dervishes. - Excursions to the famous Neolithic site of Çatal Höyük and the UNESCO World Heritage site of Hattusha, capital of the Hittite Empire in the late Bronze Age. - View outstanding collections at Ankara's Museum of Anatolian Civilizations and Istanbul's private Sadberk Hanim Museum. - Enjoy wandering through teeming bazaars and sample a variety of fine Turkish and Ottoman cuisine at top restaurants. - Enjoy accommodation in beautifully-appointed caves while visiting Cappadocia's extraordinary volcanic landscapes with underground cities and rock-cut monasteries; and in the 5-star Divan Çukurhan a boutique hotel housed in a restored 17th-century Ottoman caravanserai, located opposite the main entrance to the Ankara Citadel. - Conclude with 3 nights based at the Pera Palace Hotel.
-Built for the purpose of hosting the passengers of the Orient Express, detective writer Agatha Christie's 1934 novel Murder on the Orient Express was allegedly written in the hotel.
+- Explore the rich history of Anatolia with archaeologist and historian, Dr Sophy Downes. - Study Istanbul's Byzantine legacies including fine mosaics and frescoes in Hagia Sophia and in the Church of the Holy Saviour in Chora which re-opened it doors as a mosque after a four-year renovation in May 2024. - Visit the Sultan Ahmet Camii (Blue Mosque) noted for its hand-decorated blue Iznik tiles, and masterpieces by the great architect Sinan the Süleymaniye complex and the Rüstem Pasha Camii. - Explore the Topkapi Palace housing a vast Ottoman treasure of jewels, textiles and ceramics. - View the wonderful display of carpets at the Museum of Turkish and Islamic Art. - Discover the rich heritage of Bursa, first capital of the Ottoman Empire, including the Green Mosque, Green Mausoleum of Sultan Mehmet I and the Koza Han (Old Silk Market caravanserai); nearby visit the oldest Ottoman village of Cumali Kizik founded in the 13th century. - Visit the ancient site of Troy whose "sixth level" (1750-1300 BC) is most likely Homer's city. - Spend a morning on the Gallipoli Peninsula visiting ANZAC Cove and Lone Pine. - Visit magnificent Graeco-Roman sites: Pergamum, Miletus, Didyma, Aphrodisias, Hierapolis at Pamukkale, the magical site of Priene and Ephesus with her Temple of Artemis one of the seven wonders of the ancient world. - Stay in the great shrine city of Konya, capital of the Seljuks of Rum and site of the shrine of Islam's most famous mystic, Jalad ad-Din Rumi, who founded the mystical order of the Whirling Dervishes. - Excursions to the famous Neolithic site of Çatalhöyük and the UNESCO World Heritage site of Hattusha, capital of the Hittite Empire in the late Bronze Age. - View outstanding collections at Ankara's Museum of Anatolian Civilizations and Istanbul's newly renovated Archaeological Museum. - Wander through teeming bazaars and sample Turkish and Ottoman cuisine at local restaurants. - Conclude with a visit to the New Istanbul Modern designed by Renzo Piano.